oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 ## Santa's Security Levels

-1. Record audio to .mp3 file
+1. Record audio to mp3 file because unable to download it
 2. Drag mp3 file to Audacity
 3. Play it using the Spectrogram setting
 4. Translate mp3 into Morse Code